-As evident from the title, the main ingredients in this dish are quinoa, cacao nibs, and pomelo, all considered superfoods.
+The superfood salad – quinoa, cacao nibs, and pomelo.
 So healthy it is.
-And tasty?
-The nuttiness of the quinoa, the sweet acidity of the quinoa, the bitter complexity of the cacao nibs… yes its tastes wonderful.
+The nuttiness of the quinoa, the sweet acidity of the pomelo, the bitter complexity of the cacao nibs… this red quinoa citrus salad is so delicious.

 Red quinoa and citrus salad